-Yeshua, supposed son of a carpenter (or joiner) named Joseph and a young woman (possibly a virgin) named Mary, born in Nazareth (or Bethlehem) in Roman Judea, some time between 8 BC/BCE and 6 AD/CEnote .
+Yeshua, commonly romanized as "Jesus," was the supposed son of a carpenter (or joiner) named Yosefnote and a young woman (possibly a virgin) named Mariamnote , born in Nazareth (or Bethlehem) in Roman Judea, some time between 8 BC/BCE and 6 AD/CEnote .
 He excelled in Torah study, became a rabbi, and began preaching in Judea aged around thirty.
 His message was mainly of love, peace, mercy, kindness, charity, forgiveness, and compassion (most of which were considered signs of weakness in Ancient Rome, to one degree or another).
 He also gave some trenchant criticisms of the religious Powers that Be on the subject of their corrupt practices, and he is said to have performed many miracles.
 Accused of defying Mosaic law and challenging the authority of Rome, he was sentenced to crucifixion by Roman procurator Pontius Pilatus and executed in Jerusalem around 30 AD/CE.

 The Four Gospels say He was arrested and, despite being innocent of any wrongdoing, crucified after being betrayed by Judas Iscariot (Yehudah of Kerioth/Yehudah the Sicarius), but returned Back from the Dead 3 days later.
 He appeared before his Disciples (minus Judas, who was dead by that point) and many others before ascending to Heaven.
 The New Testament is mostly about Him, His life, His sayings, and His deeds, and is the second part of the Bible.
 It concludes by prophesying He will return a second time to defeat Satan once and for all and set up His kingdom on Earth.

-While Jesus' existence has been historically confirmed, there are numerous views and speculations about Jesus' nature and deeds.
-Jesus is probably best known as the founder of Christianity.
+There are numerous views and speculations about Jesus' nature and deeds.
+Jesus is probably best known as the founder and central figure of Christianity.
 Most Christians believe that Jesus Christ (from Christos, "anointed", from the Hebrew word Mashiach, "Messiah") is no less than the Son of God as well as being the incarnation of God on earth.note Needless to say, this makes Jesus the Big Good of the Christian faith.

 Muslims acknowledge Jesus (whose name they translate as Isa) as the second-greatest prophet after Muhammad himself.
 However, they dismiss the idea that any human can be the Son of God or an aspect of God, but do believe that Jesus was born of a virgin mother and will someday return to Earth.
 They also believe that Jesus did not die on the cross, as God intervened to prevent it, carrying Jesus's physical body to Heaven.
 Jewish teachings vary on whether they acknowledge Jesus or not (and of course the Jewish version of the Bible— the Tanakh— doesn't include the New Testament at all), but almost all would argue that, despite any good qualities, he's not the Messiah.
 Gnostic teachings maintain that Jesus was a spiritual being sent to teach us how to Ascend to a Higher Plane of Existence, but these are considered unorthodox by most Christians.
 And even people who don't fit into any of the above religions may still believe Jesus Was Way Cool.